Due to the number of guest post requests, the standards for guest post submissions are intentionally high (described below).

 Use proper headings (h2, h3, etc) within the content.
 A guest post without any headings will be disregarded outright.
 Additionally, write using smaller paragraphs whenever possible.

 Be sure to get your topic idea approved before starting to write the piece.
-This is usually done through email.
+The first step in this process is completing the form above.
 Once your idea is approved, you are free to begin writing the article.

 We prefer a shared Google Doc, but your piece can also be submitted as an attachment to an email or straight in the body of an email.